How to Prove Employment Discrimination in Torrance, CA

 - Providing lower pay to employees of a certain nationality despite identical job roles and responsibilities.

-Direct discrimination can be proven through statements, written communication, or actions that show a clear bias against the individual’s protected characteristic.
 Employers may try to justify their actions with non-discriminatory reasons, which is why collecting solid evidence is crucial in these cases.

 Examples of Indirect Discrimination: